 For me, lunch is always the same - leftovers.
 Most recipes serve four, so it works perfectly for our two-person household to save the leftovers for the next day.
-It also helps with portion control.
-You'll be much less tempted to go back for seconds when you know you're dipping into tomorrows lunch.
 The one downfall to my method is that it requires cooking almost every night.
 Usually, I don't mind.
 In fact, I quite enjoy unwinding in the kitchen with a glass of wine and an episode of 30 Rock.
 But lately I have been busier than normal.
 Outside of my regular job, I've been doing a little private practice on the side.
 We also joined a kickball league with friends that plays every Wednesday night.
 And of course there's this whole blog thing.
 As much as I love cooking, I just haven't had the time to do it every night.

 - 3 cups cooked shredded chicken

 - 1 tsp Dijon mustard (we used my favorite fig mustard, but I doubt you have it on hand)